simpleinjector/Documentation/source/aspnetintegration.rst

 .. container:: Note

     **NOTE**: Do prevent the use of cross-wiring as much as possible.
 In most cases cross-wiring is not the best solution and is a violation of the `Dependency Inversion Principle <https://en.wikipedia.org/wiki/Dependency_inversion_principle>`_.
 Don't depend directly upon Framework components and instead create application specific proxy and/or adapter implementations.

-Simple Injector also contains the `GetRequestService<TService>` and `GetRequiredRequestService<TService>` extension methods as shown in the `Startup` snippet.
-The methods both can be used to do setup cross-wiring yourself.
-These methods however don't work for services used outside the existence of an ASP.NET Core `RequestScope` and won't automatically suppress possible `Disposable Transient Components  <http://simpleinjector.readthedocs.io/en/latest/disposabletransientcomponent.html>`_ diagnostic warnings.
-Expect these methods to become obsolete in future versions of Simple Injector.

 Working with ASP.NET Core Identity
 ==================================